open-policy-agent/gatekeeper/website/versioned_docs/version-v3.7.x/mutation.md

   excludedNamespaces: []
 ```

+Note that the `applyTo` field is required for `Assign` and `ModifySet` mutators, and does not exist for `AssignMetadata` mutators.
+It allows Gatekeeper to understand the schema of the objects being modified, so that it can detect when two mutators disagree as
-Note that the `applyTo` section applies to the Assign CRD only.
-It allows filtering of resources by the resource GVK (group version kind).
-Note that the `applyTo` section does not accept globs.
+to a kind's schema, which can cause non-convegent mutations.
+Also, the `applyTo` section does not accept globs.

-The `match` section is common to both Assign and AssignMetadata.
-It supports the following elements:
+The `match` section is common to all mutators.
+It supports the following match criteria:
 - scope - the scope (Namespaced | Cluster) of the mutated resource
 - kinds - the resource kind, any of the elements listed
 - labelSelector - filters resources by resource labels listed